Bryan Callaghan Jr.: Career

 Callaghan's political service first began in 1879, when he was elected as an alderman in San Antonio.
 After four years as alderman, he became the city recorder in 1883.
 In 1885 he ran for his first term as mayor and won.
 Following three more re-elections, Callaghan resigned during his fourth term to run to be a county judge in Bexar County.
 In 1897, he returned to the mayoral office for his fifth term, but suffered his first and only electoral loss during his re-election campaign in 1899.
 After his loss, he returned to private law practice until 1905, when he was once more elected to be mayor.
 He served for three more terms as mayor before his death in 1912.

 Overall, Callaghan served as mayor for a duration of 16 years over 9 terms of office.
 Callaghan helped to create a political machine in the city, with vote manipulation, favoritism, patronage, lenience towards gambling, and opposition to civil-service reform.
 He expanded city services, modernize the police and fire departments, and started major sewer and road paving operations.
 During his tenure, the park system was expanded and a new city hall and hospital were built.

 Personal life

-In 1879, Callaghan married his first cousin Adele Guilbeau (1859–1924).
-She was the daughter of French immigrant François Guilbeau (1813–1879) and Rosaria Ramon (died 1861).
-François Guilbeau's father coincidentally also served as temporary mayor of San Antonio in 1841.
+In 1879, Callaghan married his first cousin Adele Guilbeau.
 Together the couple raised seven children, amongst these Alfred Callaghan.
-Alfred Callaghan would later also serve as mayor of San Antonio for one term from 1947-49.
+Alfred Callaghan would later also serve as mayor of San Antonio for one term from 1947 to 1949.

 Callaghan was multilingual, fluent in English, Spanish, French, and German.
 He was known to give speeches in all of these languages, which helped his appeal to the many diverse voters in San Antonio.

-Callaghan died of chronic nephritis on July 8, 1912 and was buried in San Fernando Cemetery No. 1 in San Antonio.
+Callaghan died of chronic nephritis on July 8, 1912, and was buried in San Fernando Cemetery No. 1 in San Antonio.